 Christian Cajochen: Evidence that Lunar Cycle Influences Human Sleep (2013)

 Professor Cajochen and his team at Basel University, Switzerland conducted a retrospective study of the data records of the sleep patterns of 33 subjects tested in a darkened room in the lab ten years previously.
 They found that on a full moon, subjects took 5 minutes longer to fall asleep, had 20 minutes less sleep, spent 30% less time in deep sleep and had diminished melatonin levels.
 (Cajochen 2013)

-Why is astrology not part of mainstream thinking & education?
+Is astrology anti-scientific? ...
 Over 500 years astrology drifted from being central to the academic system to an outcast on the fringe.
 How?
 Radical new discoveries of the mechanics of the solar system appeared to refute an ancient system developed under the previous paradigm.
 As the academic world polarised, astrology was not considered an objective science nor an art or a religion.
 So the real question is how did astrology survive at a time when so much superstition was jettisoned.

 [For a fuller explanation ...]

 If not, why isn't astrology at the heart of mainstream thinking & education?

 Astrology has not only survived these crises, but with the discovery of additional planets and the growth in knowledge including psychology, the field has transformed into a much more powerful system.
 Yet, conventional wisdom dismisses it as a product of the dark ages.

 - Four major astronomical discoveries appeared to break the astrological model: